 Beliefs and Ethics

-The Orthodox Imperial Sept teaches that the Gods created all life to gain in knowledge, wisdom, and spiritual strength until they are ready to stand at the Gods’ side and serve them in Heaven.
+The Orthodox Imperial Sept teaches that the Gods created all people so they could gain in knowledge, wisdom, and spiritual strength until they are ready to stand at the Gods’ side and serve them in Heaven.
 The way this knowledge is imparted is through reincarnation, with each incarnation granted by the God, Aenor, to teach the soul a vital lesson, and to increase their knowledge of their divine purpose.
 As one masters the purpose of each life, the soul is advanced to greater and greater tasks before ascending to the status of a Saint, and joining the Gods to serve them in Heaven.